-Nearly all organizations are trying to decide how they can both create and improve their company culture — but are they doing it for the right reasons?
+Nearly all organizations are trying to decide how they can both create and build culture .
+But are they doing it for the right reasons?

-If an organization is simply offering the latest benefits in hopes of fostering a healthy company culture, but they lack a proper communication plan, they’re unlikely to make any progress.
+Simply offering the latest benefits in hopes of fostering company culture won’t work.
+Without a proper communication plan, they’re unlikely to make any progress.

-When we consider an employer’s perspective on offering employee benefits, checking a box is easy to do.
+But when we consider an employer’s perspective, checking a box is easy to do.

 Gym and parking stipend?
 Check.